discos/doc/user/srt/source/DataRetrieval.rst

 **Please be careful**

-If you start getting data from a folder in the local /home/observer home disk on observer@nuraghe-obs3, you will have no more than 390 GB of available space, depending on the previously loaded files.
+If you start getting data from a folder in the local /home/observer home disk on observer @nuraghe-obs3, you will have no more than 390 GB of available space, depending on the previously loaded files.
 This is a only a **scratch and common area**: it will be cleaned at least once a week, so don't park there any critical data or info.